jackpixel/sa_lp_framework/README.md

 It is recommended that you set an alias for this.

+I use:
-> alias sup='gulp build && hugo && gulp domain && surge -p ./public && rm -rf ./public'
+> alias publish='gulp build && hugo && gulp domain && surge -p ./public && rm -rf ./public'

 #### Built Using: